w3c/web-share/docs/security-privacy-self-review.md

 The presence of the API may reveal characteristics of the user's device beyond the user agent.
 For example, the user agent may only expose the `navigator.share()` API on "mobile" devices, revealing the type of device the user agent is executing on.

+Revealing content types supported via `files` should be done carefully, as `canShare()` does not require [transient activation](https://html.spec.whatwg.org/multipage/interaction.html#transient-activation).
+For example, if the `canShare()` API response was conditional on what native applications were installed on the device, this could be used to fingerprint the user.

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device

 No.

 ## 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

-The data exposed to an origin is the presence of the API itself, and (per above) the results of interacting with the API (error or success).
+The data exposed to an origin is the presence of the API itself, whether certain content types are supported, and the results of interacting with the API (error or success).

 ## 2.9 Does this specification enable new script execution/loading mechanisms?